yeraMS/OpenGL_RetroPSX/README.md

 CMP - some code snippets of the components related to the graphical engine used in the ECS.

 ENGINE - The engine.
-Consists of the basic architecture in C++ for cameras,model, texture and shader reading and loading; lights,a few framebuffer and UI shaders, instancing, polygon jittering, cubemaps, text rendering, bone animations and imGui integration.
+Consists of the basic architecture in C++ for cameras,model, texture and shader reading and loading; lights,a few framebuffer and UI shaders, instancing, polygon jittering, cubemaps, text rendering, bone animations, frustum culling and imGui integration.

 MAN - Folder with the State Manager.
 In the complete repository it also includes the whole ECS.